hetalang/heta-specifications/README.md

 r1 @Reaction { actors: A -> 2B };
 ```

-This string sets initial value (assignment at initialization step) for compartment volume.
+This string sets the initial value (assignment at initialization step) for compartment volume.
 ```
 comp1 .= 1;
 ```

-This sets the initial values for species concenrations (dynamic values).
+This sets the initial values for species concentrations (dynamic values).
 ```
 A .= 10;
 B .= 0;